palahsu/on-off/README.md

 # on-off
-On or Off Choosing Fun Game Py
+On or Off Choosing Fun Game Py! if else elif fun!